tradervue/api-docs/trades.md

 Trade results will be sorted with the newest trade first, by trade open date/time.
 For trades with no executions, which have no open time, the creation time of the trade will be used instead.

+The exit_price field will be omitted if the trade is open.

 While there are no required parameters to retrieve the list of trades, there are several optional parameters you can use: